 Code of Conduct

 Agile Alliance’s mission is to support people who explore and apply Agile values, principles, and practices to make building software solutions more effective, humane, and sustainable.
-In support of this mission, Agile Alliance wants to ensure a respectful, safe and inclusive environment for everyone, whenever they are engaged in Agile Alliance activities.
+In support of this mission, Agile Alliance wants to ensure a respectful, safe and inclusive environment for everyone whenever and wherever they are participating in Agile Alliance activities.

-We do not tolerate harassing or disrespectful behavior, interactions, messages, or images, by any participant in an Agile Alliance activity, in any form.
-This includes business and social activities, regardless of location, including on-line events and spaces.
+We do not tolerate harassing or disrespectful behavior, interactions, messages, or images by any participant in an Agile Alliance activity, in any form.
+This includes business and social activities regardless of location, including on-line events and spaces.

 We encourage everyone to help in creating a welcoming and safe environment.
 Please report any concerns, harassing behavior, suspicious or disruptive activity using these contact methods .